U.S. Companies In China Get Caught In The Trade War Crossfire

 - KFC now sells more chicken in China than in the United States.
 "Wherever you go in China, there's KFC, there's Starbucks, there's McDonald's," says Chovanec.

-- Together with its Chinese partners, General Motors sold 3.6 million vehicles in China last year, more than in the United States, and GM brands such as Cadillac and Boeing remain very popular in China.
+- Together with its Chinese partners, General Motors sold 3.6 million vehicles in China last year, more than in the United States.
+GM brands, such as Cadillac, and Boeing remain very popular in China.

 - More than a third of the engines made by Indiana-based Cummins were sold in China last year.
-"We have a number of manufacturing facilities there and approximately 90 to 95% of the products that we make in China are sold in the China market," says Cummins spokesman Jon Mills.
-Revenue made in China helps pay for research and development, and can offsets losses during bad times in the U.S., he says.
+"We have a number of manufacturing facilities there and approximately 90% to 95% of the products that we make in China are sold in the China market," says Cummins spokesman Jon Mills.
+Revenue made in China helps pay for research and development and can offset losses during bad times in the U.S., he says.

 To be sure, American companies still face plenty of barriers in China.
 Industries such as banking remain closed to outsiders, and many American companies that want to operate in China are still forced into joint ventures with Chinese partners.
 Intellectual property theft remains a big problem.